Fortunechinenyem/Loveey/README.md

-A valentine app created with next js
+A valentine app created with next js.